katnaa-debug/SolarisUI/README.md

 - **Config Manager:** Auto-save/load functionality for flags.
 - **Key System:** Secure your script with a built-in key verification interface.
 - **Modern Layouts:** Supports standard lists and 2-column block layouts.
+- **Proportional Resizing:** Dynamic scaling of the sidebar, sidebar tab text, and internal compartments based on the main window size.
 - **Optimized:** Low memory usage with global render loops.

 ---